LAFOURCHE PARISH GAME AND FISH COMMISSION

 Game and Fish Preserve (Preserve).
 Approximately 115 camp leases have been granted along Bayou Folse (Camp Canal), Bayou Dumar, and Nolan Toups Canal.

-Leased property for camps are usually based upon 50 feet by 100 feet (front footage) lengths.
-At their August 2018 monthly meeting, the Commission approved a motion that the annual camp lease rate for transferred leases shall be $440 for a lot with 100 foot frontage or less and $0.50 per foot for that portion over 100 feet.
-Commission bylaws state that the camp lease rate shall be similar to for comparable local camp lease rates; as an example, the Office of State Lands charges $439 per year for camp sites in Lake Bouef in Lafourche Parish.
+At their August 2018 monthly meeting, the Commission approved a motion that the annual camp lease rate for transferred or new leases shall be $440 for a lot with 100 foot frontage or less and $0.50 per foot for that portion over 100 feet.
+Commission bylaws state that the camp lease rate shall be similar to comparable local camp lease rates; as an example, the Office of State Lands charges $439 per year for camp sites around Lake Bouef in Lafourche Parish.

 The embedded Bing web site map can be used to inspect the potential camp sites.
 The link below the image can be used for a larger size map.